paulmecklenburg/svg2nc/README.md

 * ANN (libann-dev on debian)
 * libsvgtiny

-The following instructions assume a debian-based system and were tested on Ubuntu.
+The following instructions assume a debian-based system and were tested on Ubuntu 14.04.

 ### git, g++, ANN, Clipper, Boost, Expat, and gperf
 ANN, Clipper and Boost are used directly by svg2nc.
 Expat and gperf are requried by libsvgtiny.